Erumite/Eremite_VRC/Assets/Eremite/FunStuff/AvatarCameraDrone/README.md

 ### Problems!
 * This does not sync.
 Like... at all really.
 Networked IK + latency + the way it's simulated means everyone sees the drone in wildly different places.
 * For some reason it seems to break a little in Full Body.
 It still works, but seems to immediately start flying off as if `Fist` is active.

+### Possible improvements or tweaks:
+Setting the camera depth higher will let you override your normal view entirely to get a real drone's eye view.

+Toss a little screen-space shader around the camera to display world coordinates, etc for getting to places that are otherwise obscured. (assuming you know the position)

+Toggleable night-vision shader for the drone for when it flies into dark areas. (spotlight would be a performance nightmare and obnoxious)